JHJP/pynance-v1.1/README.md

 1. SVM
 2. K-means clustering

-## Template of mit liscence is used for the frontEnd
+## note : Template of mit liscence is used for the frontEnd